daisieh/October_2016/README.md

 # Vancouver Genomics Hackathon

-We are having a Genomics Hackathon in Vancouver in October 2016!
+We are having a Genomics Hackathon in Vancouver from October 15 - 17 2016!
 This repository will function as the planning/resource repository for this event.

 This event will be modeled on the [NCBI hackathon](https://github.com/NCBI-Hackathons) format.